mcornick/clilol/docs/clilol_get_paste.md

   -a, --address string    address whose paste to get -f, --filename string   file to write paste to (default stdout) -h, --help              help for paste
-  -t, --title string      title of the paste to get
 ```

 ### SEE ALSO